LeinadHQ/VoltaProtocolMod/README.md

-The mod is still in development, but it aims to add content that complements the base version of Mindustry with new materials and structures, based on Serpulo’s assets.
+The mod is still in development, but its goal is to add content that complements the base version of Mindustry with new materials and structures, based on Serpulo’s resources.
-For now, there is only content for Serpulo; it is expected that Erekir will be added in the future and that a new planet will be available for creation.
-It is currently translated into Spanish and English (there may be some translation errors).
+For now, there’s only content for Serpulo and the new planet Volta.
+Since I haven’t figured out how to enable erekir technology on Volta, I decided to create new blocks that follow its mechanics and resources.

+If you have any suggestions, bug reports, or feedback, feel free to open an issue and I’ll try to address it.

-V0.3 beta:
+V0.4 beta:
 Technical changes:
--TechTree: Created a tech tree separate from the rest of the content to improve organization.
+-Technology tree: It was moved back to the Serpulo tree due to technical issues with the new planet.
--Code: Some elements (such as walls, the mod's central node, and items) have been moved to Java to improve organization, fix some bugs, and test the functionality of the Java code.
+-Code: Some elements (such as walls, the mod’s central node, and objects) have been moved to Java to improve organization, fix some bugs, and test the functionality of the Java code.
 Visual changes:
 -Some sprites have been modified (there are still sprites to be finished and designed).
+-New content:
+ - A new planet, “Volta” with one sector has been added (it took some time, but I finally got it working, though it still needs improvement)
+ - New drills: 4 drills (2 normal and 2 beam drills) were created to complement Volta’s design.
+ - New environment blocks for the planet’s design.
+ - New silver and palladium ore deposits.
+ - We’re still working on the missing sprites.